1 March 2018

 Overall, the prospect of change is exciting, not frightening

 Although General Counsel overwhelmingly expressed the pressure to ‘do more with less’, the overall mood was positive.
-Many expressed a desire to move beyond e-billing and implement systems that provide more control from the beginning of the engagement process, ensuring legal operations overall become more cost effective and productive.
-As the member of a growing legal technology team, this was music to my ears and I can’t wait to see what the future has in store!
+Many expressed a desire to move beyond e-billing and implement systems that provide more control from the beginning of the engagement process, ensuring legal operations overall become more cost-effective and productive.
+As a member of a growing legal technology team, this was music to my ears and I can’t wait to see what the future has in store!